-Overall, the results suggest that increased disclosure may be associated with more efficient trading and an enhanced overall risk-return trade-off.
-These findings seem consistent with the view that market discipline affects not just the amount of risk a BHC takes, but how efficiently it takes that risk.
+Overall, the results suggest that increased disclosure may be associated with more efficient trading and an enhanced overall risk-return tradeoff.
+These findings seem consistent with market discipline affecting not just on the amount of risk a BHC takes, but how efficiently it takes that risk.
 This interpretation highlights the importance of examining returns, as well as risk, when assessing the effectiveness of market discipline.

 An important question in interpreting these results is whether greater disclosure leads to enhanced market discipline and thus better performance, or whether some other channel is at work.
-Specifically, banks with better risk management systems may be able to trade more efficiently and, in a more general sense, be able to achieve a better risk-return trade-off.
-The same risk management systems that produce better risk-adjusted performance may also generate the information needed to make more detailed risk disclosures, which may be used by the bank as a public signal of its superior risk management abilities.
-Fang (2012) finds a correlation between VaR disclosures and measures of effective corporate governance, consistent with this channel.
-While this conclusion may not be the traditional view of market discipline, it is in keeping with the idea that the role of public information is to provide incentives for managers to optimize overall performance.
-This interpretation suggests that there are many potential channels for the exercise of market discipline on firms.
+Specifically, banks with better risk management systems may be able to trade more efficiently and, more generally, be able to generate a better risk-return tradeoff.
+The same risk management systems that produce better risk-adjusted performance may also generate the information needed to make more detailed risk disclosures, which may be used by the bank as a public signal of their superior risk management abilities.
+This may not be the traditional view of market discipline, but it is consistent with the idea that the role of public information is to provide incentives for managers to optimize overall performance.
+This interpretation highlights that there are many potential channels for the exercise of market discipline on firms.

-The remainder of this article is organized as follows.
-Section 2 reviews previous work on the impact of disclosure in the banking industry and discusses how this article fits into that literature.
-Section 3 describes the empirical approach and data used in this analysis, with particular emphasis on the market risk disclosure index.
-The results are presented in Section 4, while the final section contains a summary and conclusions.
+The remainder of this paper is organized as follows.
+Section II reviews previous work on the impact of disclosure in the banking industry, and discusses how this paper fits into that literature.
+Section III describes the empirical approach and data used in this analysis, with particular emphasis on the market risk disclosure index.
+Section IV presents the results, while the final section contains summary and conclusions.